Common Node and Component Interfaces

 Suppose you are inside a running component script, to access a node inside the current script use

-The node is active by default, we can set its activation state in the code by setting the node's
+A node is activated by default.
+It's activation state can be changed in code by setting the node's

 this.node.active = false;

-active property is the same as switching the activation and deactivation status of the node in the editor.
-When a node is deactivated, all of its components are disabled.
-At the same time, all of its child nodes and the components on the child nodes are also disabled.
-Note that this does not change the value of the
+active property and switching the active and closed states of the node in the editor have the same effect.
+When a node is down, all its components will be disabled.
+At the same time, all its child nodes and components on the child nodes will also be disabled.
+It should be noted that when child nodes are disabled, their

-active property on the child nodes, so they will return to their original state once the parent is reactivated.
+active properties are not changed, so they will return to their original state when the parent node is reactivated.